oyinlola-tech/oyinlola-tech/README.md

 - 💥 Call of Duty keeps me sharp — challenge accepted
 - 🌍 I believe Africa is the next big tech frontier
-- 🧩 Every bug is just another puzzle waiting to be solved
+- 🧩 Every problem is just a puzzle waiting to be solved

 ---